wisnukurniawan/Compose-ToDo/doc/project-structure.md

 #### Domain model

-This is generic model that can be reused in all place.
-I encourage using model from this package to build a logic where feasible.
-This will be helpful in case we want to move it into multiplatform world we only focus moving this model and it is usage.
+This is generic model that can be reused in all place. **Use this model to build a logic where feasible**.
 For example a generic ToDoList model:

 ```kotlin
 data class ToDoList(